GRADUATE STUDENT HANDBOOK

 To qualify for appointments between sessions, you must pre-register for classes for subsequent semester.
 Domestic graduate students may hold full time appointments in the summer.
 Because of the requirements imposed by the Immigration and Naturalization Service, international students who have research appointments, may work full time only between academic sessions.
 For international students under contract in the summer, the research stipend may be no more than 60% greater than that for similar pay periods during the regular academic year (to cover international students working the extra hours between academic sessions).

 Full-time graduate students may obtain hourly employment from various campus entities.
 Such employment is accommodated under a Work Authorization (WA).
 During the Fall and Spring semesters, students holding a WA must satisfactorily complete at least 9 credits of approved (upper division or graduate) coursework.
 In the summer, students holding a WA must satisfactorily complete at least 9 credits of approved (upper division or graduate) coursework.
-The only exception is made one time, in a student's final semester, with a reduced registration approval from the graduate office, when 6 credits of approved (upper division or graduate) coursework must be completed - for information on accommodation for reduced registration for full-time students, see the section on Course Loads.
+The only exception is made one time, in a student's final semester, with a reduced registration approval from the Center for Graduate Studies, when 6 credits of approved (upper division or graduate) coursework must be completed - for information on accommodation for reduced registration for full-time students, see the section on Course Loads.
 When classes are in session, students on WA may work no more than 20 hours per week on all on-campus employment.
 As one example, if you have a 1/4-time RA and a WA, you may work for only 10 hours on the WA, since you are obligated for 10 hours to your RA.
 Working more than this maximum may be cause for dismissal from your job.